Kiso Valley, surrounded by the beautiful mountains of central Japan, enchants visitors throughout the four seasons of the year.

 *Please notify in advance if you bring children of under elementary school age (including infants and babies)

 |Parking||Free parking is available (for 10 cars)|

 Guests will enjoy the following guestroom amenities and equipment:

-* Shampoo, conditioner, body soap and hairdryer are equipped in a bathroom and a restroom.
+Hairdryer are equipped in a bathroom and a washroom.

 Narai-juku was one of the historic post stations along the Nakasendo, an ancient highway connecting Edo and Kyoto.
 It was located at the foot of the Torii Pass, one of the hardest parts to go through the Nakasendo.
 Among 11 post stations in the Kiso area, Narai-juku prospered very much, called “Narai Senken (Narai of a thousand inns).”

 Narai-juku is almost exactly halfway between Tokyo and Kyoto and marks the 34th post station from both places.
 The area extends about 1km along the Narai River and is the longest post station in Japan.